Hattix.co.uk PC Hardware Collection

 After buying Atheros, Qualcomm renamed the AR1540 to the QCA7450.
 Atheros, like with most of its microcontroller-requiring products, used an ARM11 core to run the system.
 The later QCA7500 introduced MIMO capability, which was sort of the point of HomePlug AV2 over HomePlug AV!

 This unit went into use in an almost ideal case.
-Networking was at one side of a room, work laptop at the other, and WiFi had an issue which I didn't have time to properly investigate.
+Networking was at one side of a room, work laptop at the other, and WiFi had an issue which I didn't have time to properly investigate (later shown to be a very badly behaving Netgear WAC-124).
 While both TPL-408E2Ks were on power strips, they ultimately went to the same double mains socket, so an absolutely ideal use case for them.
 They hovered between 180 and 195 Mbps which was also almost ideal.

 Script by dutches © 2002-2023 Hattix.co.uk.
 All rocks deserved.
 Creative Commons LicenseHattix hardware images are licensed under a Creative Commons Attribution 2.0 UK: England & Wales License except where otherwise stated.